Handbook of the Mammals of the World

-Handbook of the Mammals of the World (HMW) is a book series from the publisher Lynx Edicions.
+The Handbook of the Mammals of the World (HMW) is a book series from the publisher Lynx Edicions.
 The nine volumes were published from 2009 to 2019.
 Each mammal family is assessed in a full text introduction with photographs and each species has a text account with a distribution map and illustrations on a plate.
 This is the second major project by Lynx Edicions since the release of the Handbook of the Birds of the World in 1992.
 The chief editors are Russell Mittermeier and Don E. Wilson in association with Conservation International, the Texas A&M University and the IUCN.
 Don E. Wilson is also editor of the reference work Mammal Species of the World.